Travis Webb: Racing career

-Sprint Car Racing
+Sprint car career

 In 1936, Webb and Jimmy Wilburn were offered rides in "Big Cars" in the Central States Racing Association (CSRA).
 Both accepted and moved to Indianapolis.
 Webb won the final CSRA race of the 1938 season at Winchester Speedway.
 Webb switched from the CSRA to the American Automobile Association (AAA) Midwest series in 1941 and finished fourth in the season points.

 Racing was halted during World War II.
-In late 1947, he won three straight AAA Midwest races at Dayton Speedway, Salem Speedway, and Winchester.
+In late 1947, Webb won three straight AAA Midwest races at Dayton Speedway, Salem Speedway, and Winchester.
 He won another race at Salem and finished second in 1947 AAA Midwest points to Johnny Shackleford.
 Webb started the 1948 season by winning seven times and finishing second in the first eight races.
 He missed a few races that season while running a Champ Car but still won the AAA Midwest championship.
 Webb started the 1949 season with a new sprint car that he co-owned; by June he had moved back to a car owned by Johnny Vance.
 He had a second-place finish at Michigan State Fairgrounds Speedway in Detroit and a third at the Syracuse Mile; he finished third in the final AAA Midwest points.

 Webb finished fifth in the 1950 AAA Midwest points.
 After the racing season was over, he had a thumb injury at his friend's shop and had to sit out the entire 1951 season.